Students Interested in the Registered Nursing Program: Covid-19 Updates

 - TEAS Prep Classes:

 LATTC TEAS Prep classes have transitioned to online instruction and are still available to interested students.
 Due to the COVID-19 crisis, there is a new process for signing up for the TEAS PREP non-credit course.
-Please visit our Nursing Website for more information.
+Please see the Important Information section above for more information.

 *You must be a current LACCD student with NO holds or class conflicts.